-Ooty has spectacular lakes, scenic viewpoints, beautiful tea estates and picturesque toy train ride from Ooty to Coonoor.
+Ooty has spectacular lakes, scenic viewpoints, beautiful tea estates and a picturesque toy train ride from Ooty to Coonoor.
 We spent 3 days exploring everything that Ooty has to offer.
 After exploring Ooty, we spent 2 days in the Bandipur National Park.
 It is a Tiger Reserve where actually tigers are frequently spotted.
 However, the safari vehicle could have been much better for the price they charge.
 Also, I guess the experience depends on the guide as we got a really bad driver/guide on one of our safaris.

-For Day 1 to Day 3 of our trip, check out our Kodaikanal Trip Report.
+From Day 1 to Day 3 of our trip, check out our Kodaikanal Trip Report.

 Day 4 – Kodaikanal to Ooty (252 Km, 7 hrs)